colepuls/Dream-Keeper/README.md

 # 🌙 Dream Keeper

 Dream Keeper is a minimalist, dark-themed journal for capturing and organising your dreams.
-Built with **vanilla JS + HTML 5 + CSS Grid/Flexbox**, it focuses on clean code and a smooth keyboard-first flow—ideal for showcasing front-end fundamentals in a résumé or course portfolio.
+Built with **vanilla JS + HTML 5 + CSS Grid/Flexbox**, it focuses on clean code and a smooth keyboard-first flow—ideal for showcasing front-end fundamentals.

 ---